 Greater Victoria Performing Arts Festival 21-21 Dallas Road, Victoria, BC, V8V 4Z9 Ph: (250) 386-9223 Organization arranges, promotes and carries out adjudicated festivals for students in music and the performing arts, as well as other activities that further the development of artistic skills, appreciation of the arts and the pursuit of excellent in the arts.

-Greater Victoria Police Victim Services 850 Caledonia Avenue Victoria, BC V8T 5J8 Ph: (250) 995-7351 Services to victims of crime: provide liaison with police and other agencies in the criminal justice system; referral to helping agencies; assistance with an explanation of the court process; case information; personal support and assistance.
+Greater Victoria Police Victim Services Ph: (250) 995-7351 Works with police to provide emotional and practical support services to victims of crime or trauma: provides liaison with police and other agencies in the criminal justice system; referral to community supports; assistance with case information; Victim Impact Statements, Victim Assistance applications and the court system.

 Greater Victoria Sports Hall of Fame 100-4636 Elk Lake Drive, Victoria BC V8Z 5M1 Ph: (250) 213-2669 To recognize and celebrate the outstanding performances and contributions of athletes, teams, builders and officials from Greater Victoria who have brought distinction to themselves, their sport, community and country.